TuysuzTavsan/GodotWebRTC-Demo/README.md

-Code is designed to support mesh network.
+Code is designed to support mesh network. <br />
-When the lobby owner starts game, server will send each pear which peers it needs to establish connection.
+When the lobby owner starts game, server will send each pear which peers it needs to establish connection.<br />
-We store multiplayer information on a global singleton = User.gd.
+We store multiplayer information on a global singleton = User.gd.<br />
-User.gd has a Client which is a class with websocket connection = Client.gd.
+User.gd has a Client which is a class with websocket connection = Client.gd.<br />
-Scene hierarchy: Main >> Intro >> Main Menu >> LOBBY MENU >> IN LOBBY MENU >> GAME SCENE when any peer connects to each other they will add a player with their peer id as multiplayer authority.
+Scene hierarchy: Main >> Intro >> Main Menu >> LOBBY MENU >> IN LOBBY MENU >> GAME SCENE<br />
+when any peer connects to each other they will add a player with their peer id as multiplayer authority.<br />

 ----------
 You can use this project as a multiplayer template and build further.